nintencoin/nintencoin/README.md

  - 1 minute block targets
  - Subsidy is static at 31709 ninten coins per block
  - 100 billion total coins
- - 1 hour block to retarget difficulty
+ - 1 hour to retarget difficulty

 How to build on Linux